 Nowhere is the saying, "use it or lose it," more meaningful than among older adults.
 Aside from its cardiovascular benefits, exercise combats depression and osteoporosis, reduces the risk of falling, cuts down on healing time when there are injuries and illnesses, and generally improves lifestyle.
 Encourage your grandmother to stick to a routine.

 Ask your older relative to keep an exercise log and consult it often.
-Compliment his progress and celebrate breakthroughs.
+Compliment their progress and celebrate breakthroughs.

 Yoga is a great form of gentle exercise that improves the immune system and promotes well-being, among many other benefits.
 Weight training, tai chi, swimming, and low-impact aerobics are also generally beneficial to seniors.

 Make your own exercise video for your mother.
-She might hate the idea of staring at a nubile twenty-something while she does her stretching exercises, but what if, instead, she had an image of you or her granddaughter guiding her through the routine?
-If you own a video camera, don't pass up this opportunity to make each day more special for her.
+They might hate the idea of staring at a nubile twenty-something while they do their stretching exercises, but what if, instead, they had an image of you or their granddaughter guiding them through the routine?
+If you own a video camera, don't pass up this opportunity to make each day more special for them.

-Set up an area of your Dad's home where he can exercise safely.
+Set up an area of your Dad's home where they can exercise safely.
 Make it special: get an attractive exercise mat and maybe even hang up an inspirational poster.
-Get him colorful workout wear or a funny T-shirt ("Over the hill?
+Get them colorful workout wear or a funny T-shirt ("Over the hill?
 What hill?").